Davey997/Newton-vs-GD-method-for-Logistic-Regression/README.md

 * Newton vs GD for Logistic Regression.ipynb: the Colab notebook, with full descriptions of each step, function and class.
 * Newton vs GD for Logistic Regression.py: the raw Python code, for simpler loading and replication
-* /data: with the .csv files to be loaded on the project via pd.read_csv
+* Newton vs GD.zip: with the .csv files to be loaded on the project via pd.read_csv
-* /images: with the results plots
+* images: with the results plots
 * README.md: this file

 ## Libraries used